 In this section of my BMO ZQQ review, I will discuss the sector weighting for its fund allocation.
 The ETF provides investors with exposure to non-financial equity securities trading on the NASDAQ stock markets.
 Its exposure to US equity securities is diverse, but it focuses primarily on the tech sector.

-As of December 2020, the ETF allocates 47.99% of its entire assets to holding equity securities from the US tech sector.
-The second-most substantial holdings come from the consumer discretionary sector at 19.33% asset allocation.
-Communications services come in at third with 18.26% of funds allocated to it.
+As of December 2021 as seen in the below chart, the ETF allocates most of its entire assets to holding equity securities from the US tech sector.
+The second-most substantial holdings come from the consumer discretionary sector.
+Communications services come in at third.
 Its least significant exposure is to the utility sector at 0.96%, and it invests nothing in the financial services sector.